Muhammad-Hassan-Farid/Sales-Store-Analysis/README.md

 # Sales Store Analysis

-In this project, we clean, process and analyze the data from excel file, and find the insights in the data.
+In this project, we clean and analyze the data from excel file, and find the insights in the data.
 ## Screenshots

 ### Before Cleaning: